ItsDoodyTime/Unpackify/README.md

 ---

 ## ⚠️ WARNING! ⚠️
-Please, please, PLEASE make sure you TRUST the authors of the archived files you're about to extract with my software.
-This software does NOT do any malware checks before extracting, and it does not have any safety-locks. - So, please make sure the files you're extracting are SAFE!!!!<br><br>
+PLEASE, PLEASE, PLEASE make sure you TRUST the authors of the archived files you're about to extract with my software.<br>This software does NOT do any malware checks before extracting, and it does not have any safety-locks. - So, please make sure the files you're extracting are SAFE!!!!<br><br>
-This software is provided AS IS, I do not accept any responsibility for any misuse of the software or any third-party alterations/adaptations.<br>All of its operations are executed locally on your own device with all of the files and their integrity being your responsibility and fully under your control, without any third-party influence!
+This software is provided AS IS, I do not accept any responsibility for any misuse of the software or any third-party alterations/adaptations.<br>All of its operations are executed locally on your own device with all of the files and their integrity being your responsibility and fully under your control.<br>
+It does not download, upload, share, or transmit any data from/to the internet.

 ---